openpreserve/ViPER/docs/guide/index.md

 layout: page
 title: User Guide
 ---
-# User's Guide
+# User Guide

 Here we provide help for users who are new to VirtualBox and using virtual machines.

 ## Starting ViPER

-Following [installation](/setup) the normal start up procedure is to open the Virtualbox Manager window, the left side of which will contain the ViPER virtual machine icon which will be in the powered off state.
+Following [installation](/setup) the normal start up procedure is to open the VirtualBox Manager window, the left side of which will contain the ViPER virtual machine icon which will be in the powered off state.
 To start, select the ViPER icon and then the green start arrow on the top menu selecting ‘Normal Start’ - this will open the virtual machine and the ViPER display window.
-Note the Virtualbox Manager is also used for managing / configuring Virtualbox settings  - further details can be found on the Oracle Virtualbox user guide.
+Note the VirtualBox Manager is also used for managing/configuring VirtualBox settings  - further details can be found on the Oracle VirtualBox user guide.

 ## Using ViPER